deepakajaylinux/kevellphara/docs/source/systemdetection_pttest.rst

 Help command
 ---------------

 The help command leads the users regarding the purpose and as well as about the options that are included in the System detection modules.
-The help command lists out the alternative parameters of System detection under Testingkamen module.
+The help command lists out the alternative parameters of System detection under pttest module.
 It also describes the syntax for detecting theuser’s machine.
 The help command for System detection is shown below.

 .. code-block:: bash

-		testingkamen systemdetection help
+		pttest systemdetection help

 The syntax for help command is non-case sensitive which adds an advantage for this module.
 The following screenshot visualize about the help command under system detection.

 .. code-block:: bash

- kevells@corp:/# testingkamen systemdetection help
+ kevell@corp:/# pttest systemdetection help
  ******************************